gfraiteur/mortality/rendered/Belgium_en.md

 ## About the author

 Gael Fraiteur graduated from the Louvain School of Engineering in 2001 as a civil engineer in applied mathematics.
+He also holds two minor degrees in philosophy from UCLouvain.
 He has worked since then in the software industry.
 In 2004, he started an open-source project named PostSharp.
 In 2009, he founded a company to market and develop the product.
-As the CEO and principal engineer of PostSharp Technologies, Gael now shares his time between R\&D, management and marketing.
+As the CEO and principal engineer of PostSharp Technologies, the author now shares his time between R\&D, management and marketing.

 ## Data sources